Firefighting – Protective clothing for combating wildland fire Legislative Interpretations

 • CAN/CGSB-155.22 – Fireline workwear for wildland firefighters

-• NFPA 1977 – Standard on Protective Clothing and Equipment for Wildland Fire Fighting and Urban Interface Fire Fighting
+• NPFA 1950 - Standard on Personal Protective Equipment for Technical Rescue Incidents, Emergency Medical Operations, and Wildland and Urban Interface Firefighting

 The Canadian Interagency Forest Fire Centre (CIFFC) is a national organization that coordinates wildland fire management across Canada.
 It supports cooperation among federal, provincial, and territorial agencies, and works with international partners on resource sharing and information exchange.
 CIFFC also facilitates long-term fire management planning, program delivery, and human resource strategies in coordination with NBDNRED.